Suicide Is 100% Preventable

 - explain the Show Me Youth Suicide Initiative

 - perform an assessment

-- The case manager will provide a bridge to services including: short-term intensive case management, connection to long-term care and supports that promote self-care.
+- The case manager will provide a bridge to services including: short-term intensive case management, connection to long-term care and resources that promote self-care and wellness.